The fleet of King Matthias

 “Among these soldiers, there were 1,700 armed with spears, and 1,200 wore armored infantry with wide shields while the rest had crossbows or bows.
-There were 16 very big galleys, each had 44 oars with 300 men-at-arms, four bombarders which threw 100-pound-balls, 100 cerbottana guns and 200 hand-guns (pisside manali) or as we call them rifles (hook-guns).
+There were 16 very big galleys, each had 44 oars with 300 men-at-arms, four bombarders that threw 100-pound-balls, 100 cerbottana guns, and 200 hand guns (pisside manali) or as we call them rifles (hook-guns).
 There are three artillerymen at each cannon.

 “The number of oarsmen in this fleet is 2,600.
 There are further 2,000 soldiers with heavy rifles (hook-guns?) and 12,000 supplied with handguns “

 “At the same time, the king’s fleet is being followed along the Danube River by 5,000 picked and very quick Serbian horsemen who can cover 10 Hungarian miles a day (1 Hungarian mile = 8,937 meters) that is 100 Italian miles; they can return during the next night.
-They can make huge harms to the enemy with their burning and gaining bounty.”
+They can cause huge harm to the enemy with their burning and gaining bounty.”

 In the picture below, you can see the contemporary drawing of the siege of Nándorfehérvár (Belgrade) in 1521, thirty-one years after the great king’s death: